kemitchell/flat-dependency-follower.js/README.md

 An [npm registry follower][follower] that calculates and recalculates dependency trees for every public package on each registry update.
-Clients can fetch data structures describing the dependency tree of any version of any package at any point in the public registry's history, by CouchDB-style replication update sequence number.
+Clients can fetch data structures describing the dependency tree of any version of any package.

 [follower]: https://github.com/npm/registry-follower-tutorial

-Exports a `Writable` stream that reads CouchDB-style update objects and provides a query method.
+Exports a pull-stream sink for consuming registry updates and a number of functions for reading data from the resulting flat-file store.
 Installs a server that follows the npm public registry and serves results via HTTP.

 ## Flat Package Trees?